ESNFranceG33kTeam/CosmoAppy/modules/README.md

 ## New modules

-If you want to create a new module, you only need to inspire yourself from already created module :
+If you want to create a new module, you only need to inspire yourself from already created module and follow those requirements :
 - `connector.go` __MANDATORY__
 - `controller.go` __MANDATORY__
 - `model.go` __MANDATORY__